Potatoasad/ringdb/README.md

 # ringdb
-A gravitational event database that queries and locally saves event strain samples,  detector PSDs and posterior samples. - Not completely stable yet, fixing issues.
+A gravitational event database that queries and locally saves event strain samples,  detector PSDs and posterior samples.

 ## Usage:
 ### Initialize